jmettraux/aac_magic/src/_descriptions_in.md

 Weaves cold threads into a disk that lays on the floor.
 In a dry place, the disk is invisible, in a humid place, ice forms and is visible.

 Depending on the context, a creature might slide on the disk and fall.
 A wet hairy creature might get stuck to the disk, especially if the surface below the disk has some relief.

+## Blue Finger

+Threads generating cold are woven around the index finger of the weaver.
+The weaver is not affected negatively by the cold.

+The threads can deal WP + skill cold damage.
+The GM can give an Evasion save to the victim if appropriate.

+The finger can also be used to stop ongoing heat/burning damage.

+(Beware touching metal objects!)

 ## Night Ball